Skip to main content

 If approved by Members, the Law will be sent to the Privy Council for sign-off and will return to the Assembly for an Appointed Day Act to set a date on which the Law would come into effect.

-The Assembly is due to reconvene next week (1 April) where the date for the 2026 Election is expected to be set.
-The Privileges and Procedures Committee has lodged a proposition that the Election be held on 7 June 2026, at which all 49 seats will be decided.
-An amendment to the Draft Elections (Appointed Day) Act has been tabled by Deputy Kristina Moore, which requests an alternative Election date of Sunday 26 April 2026.
+During the States Meeting on 1 April, the Assembly approved a proposition from the Privileges and Procedures Committee that the Election be held on 7 June 2026, at which all 49 seats will be decided.
+An amendment to the Draft Elections (Appointed Day) Act from Deputy Kristina Moore, requesting an alternative Election date of Sunday 26 April 2026 was rejected.